Read Online

 Train tracks traversing volcanic plateaus and plains of braided rivers, tunnels cutting through towering mountains, and 19th Century viaducts leading across landscapes inaccessible by road – welcome aboard New Zealand’s trains!

-New Zealand’s scenic rail journeys feature highly amongst the world’s best rail trips.
-Imagine sitting back in an open-air carriage or a purpose-built observation carriage and listening to the soft clattering of the train, taking in the magnificent views New Zealand is world-renowned for – steep mountains on one side and the expanse of the Pacific Ocean on the other.
-Rail journeys won’t only be beautifully romantic and relaxing for your clients, but they also showcase areas of the country which simply aren’t visible by road.
+New Zealand’s scenic rail trips rival some of the world’s best rail journeys.
+Imagine sitting back in a purpose-built observation or open-air carriage, taking in magnificent views of steep mountains on one side and the never-ending Pacific Ocean on the other as you listen to the soft lullaby of the clattering train!
+Rail journeys are not only beautifully romantic and relaxing, but they also showcase parts of New Zealand which simply aren’t visible by road.

-Apart from its major rail trips, there are plenty of other options for discovering New Zealand rail history.
-The Taieri Gorge Railway takes passengers from Dunedin into Central Otago’s narrow and exhilarating Taieri Gorge through tunnels and across viaducts dating back to 1879!
-And New Zealand even has its own narrow-gauge mountain railway, the Driving Creek Railway in The Coromandel.
-Rail enthusiasts will also find vintage steam locomotive and tram rides in rail museums or at heritage festivals throughout the country.
+There are plenty of other options for discovering rail history.
+The Taieri Gorge Railway takes you from Dunedin into Central Otago’s narrow and exhilarating Taieri Gorge through tunnels and across viaducts dating back to 1879!
+The Driving Creek Railway in The Coromandel is another highlight; this is New Zealand’s only narrow-gauge mountain railway.

-Whether on an old steam locomotive or aboard the modern Tranz Scenic trains – make sure your clients sample New Zealand’s great train journeys!
+Whether on an old steam locomotive or aboard the modern KiwiRail trains – make sure you sample New Zealand’s great train trips!

 Back to top ^